yoonzy-tech/Codecademy_Java_Build-A-Droid/README.md

 # Codecademy_Java_Build-A-Droid
-This is a project I made through my course in Codecademy.
+This is a project I made through my Java course in Codecademy.